adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 ````

-When `Topic1_1_Dialog`'s conversation flow is complete, is shows a 'PromptDialog.Choice()' prompt providing the user some navigation commands to either return to `Topic1Dialog` ("Topic1") and see it's navigation command menu or to return to `RootDialog` ("Menu") to see the top level navigation menu.
+When `Topic1_1_Dialog`'s conversation flow is complete, the dialog shows a `PromptDialog.Choice()` prompt providing the user some navigation commands to either return to `Topic1Dialog` ("Topic1") and see it's navigation menu or to return to `RootDialog` ("Menu") to see the top level navigation menu.

 ````C#
         private async Task ThirdPromptResumeAfter(IDialogContext context, IAwaitable<string> result)